Expansion: the aftermath

 1. Being a victim of your own success

 As brilliant as it is to do well, it also creates more work.
 You will have more customers expecting a higher level of service.
-You will have to create or expand your support team.
+You’ll have to create or expand your support team.
 You will have to tighten up the security of your system.
-You will have to improve your monitoring, build up your out-of-hours rota, and so on.
+You’ll have to improve your monitoring, build up your out-of-hours rota, and so on.
 Additionally, you will be continually storing more and more data which requires continual expansion and upgrades of storage systems.
 You may need to rewrite whole parts of your application estate so that they scale.
 An ever-expanding array of work requires attention just to keep things running the way that they currently are.

 2. Legacy systems